 The SoundScape Renderer (SSR) is a software framework for real-time spatial audio reproduction running under GNU/Linux, macOS and possibly some other UNIX variants.
-The MS Windows version is experimental.
+The MS Windows standalone version is experimental.
+The SSR renderers are available as externals for Pure Data for all operating systems.
+Refer to SSR in Pure Data.